Truth Telling in a World of Lies-

 Some weren’t even rational.

 A few were downright laughable.
-As a result the thing happened that always happens when individuals cease to be sensible and get carried away with something.
+As a result the thing happened that always happens when individuals cease to be sensible and get carried away with something that is indefensible.
 For better or worse, the pendulum of popular opinion swung sharply in the opposite direction.

-Church attendance is no longer obligatory; truth-be-told very few Christians who identify as committed believers even attend weekly services.
+Church attendance is no longer obligatory; truth-be-told very few Christians who identify as committed believers even attend weekly services on a regular basis.
 Divorce for any and every reason is commonplace in the Church.
 Christians who choose NOT to attend even R-rated movies are sometimes considered a bit odd.
 In a few congregations, clothing is practically optional.
 And perhaps, weirdest of all, it it is not unheard of for edgy young preachers to drop an F-bomb from the pulpit to make a point.

 All the old rules have been replaced.